Amniotic sac: Development

 At the beginning of the second week, a cavity appears within the inner cell mass, and when it enlarges, it becomes the amniotic cavity.
 The floor of the amniotic cavity is formed by the epiblast.
 Epiblast migrates between the epiblastic disc and trophoblast.
 In this way the epiblastic cells migrate between the embryoblast and trophoblast.
 The floor is formed by the epiblast which later on transforms to ectoderm while the remaining cells which are present between the embryoblast and trophoblast are called amnioblasts (flattened cells).
 These cells are also derived from epiblast which is transformed into ectoderm.

 The amniotic cavity is surrounded by an extraembryonic membrane, called the amnion.
 As the implantation of the blastocyst progresses, a small space appears in the embryoblast, which is the primordium of the amniotic cavity.
 Soon, amniogenic (amnion-forming cells) called amnioblasts separate from the epiblast and line the amnion, which encloses the amniotic cavity.

 The epiblast forms the floor of the amniotic cavity and is continuous peripherally with the amnion.
 The hypoblast forms the roof of the exocoelomic cavity and is continuous with the thin exocoelomic membrane.
 This membrane along with hypoblast forms the primary yolk sac.
 The embryonic disc now lies between the amniotic cavity and the primary yolk sac.
 Cells from the yolk sac endoderm form a layer of connective tissue, the extraembryonic mesoderm, which surrounds the amnion and yolk sac.

 Birth

 If, after birth, the complete amniotic sac or big parts of the membrane remain coating the newborn, this is called a caul.

 When seen in the light, the amniotic sac is shiny and very smooth, but tough.

-Once the baby is pushed out of the mother's uterus, the umbilical cord, placenta, and amniotic sac are pushed out in the after birth.
+Once the baby is pushed out of the mother's uterus, the umbilical cord, placenta, and amniotic sac are pushed out in the afterbirth.